sanskaru/Reverse-Coding/problems/problem-2/problem_statement.md

 ### Problem Statement:
 Given below is a message and the ouput is it's encrypted form.
-Your job is to find the logic used to encrpyt the message and create a program for the same.
-Note that the input message can only contain capital alphabets.
+Your job is to find the logic behind it and submit the output for the given input.

 ---------------------------------------------